-HEALTH & SAFETY OF OUR MEMBERS
+HEALTH & SAFETY OF OUR MEMBERS DURING COVID-19

-As the trusted flexible workplace provider to thousands of companies big and small, we are committed to delivering our members with the same workplace experience that they have come to rely on, in an environment that protects their well-being and supports their continued productivity.
+We are committed to delivering our members with the same workplace experience that they have come to rely on, in an environment that protects their well-being and supports their continued productivity.

 The health and safety of our members, staff, and visitors, continues to be our top priority.
 During this time of uncertainty, The Workshop is taking all the necessary measures to ensure we remain a safe and productive workplace and can continue to serve our members as long as we are able.

 CDC Guidance: Thus far, we have shared guidance from the CDC on how to prevent the spread of the virus and have increased the amount of soap and alcohol-based disinfectants available throughout our spaces.
 We are asking our members, guests, and other visitors to return home if:

 They are living in the same household as, an intimate partner of, or caring for a person in a non-healthcare setting (such as a home) to a person with symptomatic laboratory-confirmed COVID-19 infection or have had close contact with a person with symptomatic laboratory-confirmed COVID-19